paulinedef/Oceane/fontbakery/fontbakery-report.md

     subset declarations to METADATA.pb, or by editing the glyphset definitions.

- * U+02C7 CARON: try adding one of: canadian-aboriginal, tifinagh, yi
+ * U+02C7 CARON: try adding one of: canadian-aboriginal, yi, tifinagh
  * U+02C9 MODIFIER LETTER MACRON: not included in any glyphset definition
  * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
  * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
  * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
- * U+0394 GREEK CAPITAL LETTER DELTA: try adding one of: elbasan, greek, math
+ * U+0394 GREEK CAPITAL LETTER DELTA: try adding one of: greek, elbasan, math
- * U+03A9 GREEK CAPITAL LETTER OMEGA: try adding one of: elbasan, greek, math
+ * U+03A9 GREEK CAPITAL LETTER OMEGA: try adding one of: greek, elbasan, math
  * U+03BC GREEK SMALL LETTER MU: try adding one of: greek, math
  * U+03C0 GREEK SMALL LETTER PI: try adding one of: greek, yi, math
  * U+201B SINGLE HIGH-REVERSED-9 QUOTATION MARK: try adding adlam